How to Successfully Plan an Intimate Restaurant Wedding

-- Do you already have a specific restaurant in mind?
+- Firstly, is there a specific place in mind?

 - Does this restaurant have sentimental reasoning behind its choice?

-- Has your restaurant of choice conducted weddings in the past?
+- Has this place conducted weddings in the past?
 Did they go well?

 - Will your number of guests fit in your restaurant of choice?